Isdal Woman: Later developments

 In 2018, NRK and the BBC World Service published a podcast series titled Death in Ice Valley, which included interviews with eyewitnesses and forensic scientists, also suggesting that the Isdal Woman's birthplace may have been southern Germany or the French-German border region, and that she was probably born in or around 1930.
 She was also probably raised in French-speaking Belgium.
 In June 2019, the BBC revealed that listeners of the podcast had given more clues.
 Further, Colleen Fitzpatrick, a geneticist with the DNA Doe Project, contacted the Death in Ice Valley team to offer her help in identifying the woman through genetic genealogical isotope testing of autopsied tissues.
 It has since been revealed that she is of mtDNA haplogroup H24, indicating a matrilineal line of descent originating in South East Europe or South West Asia.
 The woman also seems to have had a French passport based on the fact that an unidentified French national was registered on one of the flights she took to Norway.

-Author Dennis Zacher Aske proposed that the Isdal Woman was a sex worker, based on the way that her route was planned (goal oriented and always returning to the same point, probably her home), her wish to remain anonymous, her behaviour at hotels (including marking the doors in different ways) and the fact that the different men she was witnessed meeting never came forward.
+Author Dennis Zacher Aske proposed that the Isdal Woman was a sex worker, based on the way that her route was planned (goal-oriented and always returning to the same point, probably her home), her wish to remain anonymous, her behaviour at hotels (including marking the doors in different ways) and the fact that the different men she was witnessed meeting never came forward.
 Aske argued that another person was probably at the crime scene when the woman died, based on evidence from the scene and her medically intoxicated condition in the hours before her death.
 He noted there were arguments that supported the death being either murder or assisted suicide, believing murder to be most likely.

 In 2019, after a publication of an article in the French newspaper Le Républicain Lorrain, a resident of Forbach claimed to have had a relationship with the Isdal Woman in the summer of 1970.
-According to this informant, the woman was a polyglot with a Balkan accent who often dressed herself up to look younger than her age (26), refused to share personal details and often received scheduled phone calls from abroad.
+According to this informant, the woman was a polyglot with a Balkan accent who often dressed herself up to look younger than her age (between 36 and 44), refused to share personal details and often received scheduled phone calls from abroad.
 Looking through the woman's belongings, the informant found various wigs, colorful clothes and a photograph of the woman riding a horse.
 Suspecting she was a spy, he considered contacting the authorities but was afraid to do so.
 Both the informant's story and the photograph were published in a subsequent issue of the newspaper.

-On June 12, 2023, an article in Neue Zürcher Zeitung suggested that the Isdal Woman may have had connections with the Swiss banker François Genoud, and that Norwegian Intelligence Service interfered with local police investigations.
+On June 12, 2023, an article in Neue Zürcher Zeitung suggested that the Isdal Woman may have had connections with the Swiss banker François Genoud, and that Norwegian Intelligence Service (E-tjenesten) interfered with local police investigations.
 The newspaper sourced the suggestion to a "professional fact-checker".